neiji93/2025-BDPT-mutation-attempt/README.md

 # 2025-BDPT-mutation-attempt
 Mutated bidirectionnel Pathé trading algorithm bases on  sytems phases.
 This IS an attempt for a rendering algorithm.
 Computer graphics.
 I promise nothing as usually. i read some lectures of
-Hugo Duminil-Copin. as i was a former cnrs researcher, im able to have respect and be passionate. i will do something with milod milic to check physics.
+Hugo Duminil-Copin. as i was a former cnrs researcher, im able to have respect and be passionate. i will do something with milod milic to check physics. as this is a rendering algorithm and as i work with a team, i prefer stop usng heat rransfer.